Harvey County, Kansas

 Little Arkansas River, near Sedgwick, Kansas

 It is the third county north of the Oklahoma line and the sixth from the State of Missouri.
-It is bounded on the north by McPherson and Marion Counties, on the east by Marion and Butler, on the south by Sedgwick, and on the west by Reno County.
+It is bounded on the north by McPherson and Marion Counties, on the east by Marion and Butler, on the south by Sedgwick, and the west by Reno County.
 The county has a total area of 541 square miles, of which 540 square miles is land and one square mile is water.
 The Little Arkansas River flows through the county.

 Claim cabin near Burrton, Kansas.